Pictures of Tools

 Jet Mini Lathe

-Speaking of lathes, I got a good deal on this Jet Mini lathe (used).
+My second (or third) lathe (seeWoodbutcher’s Graveyard).
+I got a good deal on this Jet Mini lathe (used—≈2000) at a local Woodcraft.
 When I was space impaired in a condominium, I thought I might be able to take this out on the lawn every once in a while, and although I did that a little, and also did some turning inside, neither was a satisfactory experience.
 Having a shop again in the new house should bring back the enjoyment.

-Wanting to do some small bowl turning, I've been lusting for a chuck since the first time I saw a Nova out at The Hardwood Connection in their old DeKalb location.
-After some research and pricing I got this Vicmarc VM100 and it's a very impressive chuck.
+Wanting to do some small bowl turning, I’ve been lusting for a chuck since the first time I saw a Nova out at The Hardwood Connection in their old DeKalb location.
+After some research and pricing I got a Vicmarc VM100 (≈2001) and it’s a very impressive chuck.

 Routers